Hitomi (singer): 2011–present: Departure from Avex Trax

 Hitomi also collaborated with Sfpr, fellow label mates from Maximum 10, in the song "Feeder", which was included in their debut album released on January 1, 2012.
 On October 10, 2012, she released her eleventh album Möbius (stylized as ∞).
 The album had no commercial singles like her previous work, although the Brian Lee-produced song "Up Down" was promoted through a music video via YouTube.
 In November 2013, it was announced that Hitomi would be performing the theme song for the movie Kamen Rider × Kamen Rider Gaim & Wizard: The Fateful Sengoku Movie Battle.
 The song, entitled "Teppen Star", was released as her 35th single on December 18, 2013.

 On March 18, 2014, Hitomi released a digital single entitled "Bara Yume".
 The song featured girl-group MAX on backing vocals, and was meant to be an answer song to her 1995 single "Candy Girl", as part of the celebration of her 20th anniversary in the music industry.
 She also performed for the first season of the 2014–2015 slice-of-life anime GO-GO Tamagotchi!.
 She performed a cover of the anime's opening theme and new song entitled "Rainbow", which serves as its ending theme.
 The 10th episode of GO-GO Tamagotchi! features a Tamagotchi character themed off her, named "Hitomitchi".

 In October 2015, it was announced that Hitomi would participate in a tribute album to globe, for which she recorded a cover of their 1997 single "Anytime Smokin' Cigarette".
 The album, entitled #Globe 20th -Special Cover Best-, was released on December 16, 2015.

 In 2017, Hitomi was appointed to sing the new theme song of NHK's Minna no Uta.
 The song was entitled "Yume Hakonda Randoseru" and was released as a digital single on February 2, 2017.
 In November 2017, she also started a new radio program called Hitomi Radio on Inter FM.

 Personal life

 On December 1, 2002 Hitomi married Keisuke Uesugi, a businessman and former member of hip-hop group Gasboys.
 They divorced in November 2007.
 On July 11, 2008, she disclosed her second marriage to actor Masayoshi Haneda, and her four-month pregnancy.
 She gave birth to a baby girl on December 23, 2008.
 She and Haneda filed for divorce on December 6, 2011, and it was made public that they had already been living separately for over six months.
 In June 2014, Hitomi announced that she was five-month pregnant of her second child, a boy, and was engaged to the father.
-Her third son was born two years later in October 22, 2016, by her third husband as well.
+Her third son was born two years later on October 22, 2016, by her third husband as well.
 In 2020, on her 44th birthday, Hitomi announced her fourth pregnancy.
 Hitomi announced via her Instagram that she gave birth to a baby boy on 23 July 2020.